huBioinfo/CytoCommunity/README.md

 ### Supervised CytoCommunity

-On the other hand, we can also use CytoCommunity algorithm through supervised learning.
-The input data of this part is information of codex colon cancer KNN graph, including a image name list and cell type label, coordinates, edge index, gragh index, gragh label and node attributes files, seen in the folder "CODEX_ColonCancer_KNNgraph_Input".
+We can also use CytoCommunity as a supervised learning task.
+The example input data to this part a KNN graph based on colon cancer CODEX data, including a image name list and cell type label, cell spatial coordinates, edge index, gragh index, gragh label and node attributes files, all of which are stored in the folder "CODEX_ColonCancer_KNNgraph_Input".

-Here comes the running process in Windows Powershell:
+Running steps in Windows Powershell:

 #### 1. Step0_Construct_KNNgraph.py